hendrikfolkerts/sestopy/Docker/README.md

 Docker scripts for Linux shell *.sh and Windows Power Shell *.cmd

-SESToPy in Docker can only be used as standalone software for creating and manipulating, and opening or saving SES.
+SESToPy in Docker can only be used as standalone software for creating, manipulating, and opening or saving SES.
 It cannot be used as part of the infrastructure with SESEcPy / SESMoPy / SESEuPy.

 In case there are errors executing the shellscripts for Linux, see notes below the instructions.